JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 The format is a line per replacement.

 To replace the flight group markings, the format is: "fg", fg number, "markings", value.
+To replace the flight group wingman markings, the format is: "fg", fg number, "index", wingman index, "markings", value.
 To replace the flight group iff, the format is: "fg", fg number, "iff", value.
 To replace the flight group pilot voice, the format is: "fg", fg number, "pilotvoice", value.